Divorce & Attachment Styles: How It Affects Them

 Reviewed by: Cindy Finch, LCSW

 Your attachment style is formed at an early age and it’s mostly shaped by your parents and your relationship with them.
-Love, annoyance, compassion, avoidance, dedication, care, neglect, and anything in between contributes significantly to the substance of the attachments you form with others, your romantic partners included.
+Love, annoyance, compassion, avoidance, dedication, care, neglect, and anything in between contributes significantly to the substance of the attachments you form with others, your romantic partners included, by activating different attachment systems.

 For example, your common attachment style might be what’s causing you to develop a codependent relationship with your partner, leaving you to explore places that offer codependency recovery coaching after your relationship ends.
 However, what about attachment styles and divorce, does marriage dissolution affect them and how?
 You can find that out here.